 Winter + child = problems?

-In general, children start to appreciate winter around the age of 4 or 5 when going out is not painful any longer.
+In general, children start to appreciate winter around the age of 4 or 5 when going out is no longer painful.
 They can spend 30 minutes outside without getting frostbites because they are capable – at least a little – to move in snow banks.
 They can also share their happiness with their friends in the neighbourhood.
-Even better yet, we don’t have to get out with them when they want to play outside, especially if we have a patio door leading to the backyard.
+Better yet, we don’t have to go out with them when they want to play outside, especially if we have a patio door leading to the backyard.
 We just have to keep an eye on them...

 When they understand the fun, they share it with you.
 We can take them skiing or snowboarding.
 While they are taking classes, we can finally practice our long-forgotten favorite sport and slide down the slopes without a worry in the world (except maybe for ice patches).
 Isn’t it great to spend some quiet time with the whole family?
 I heard that coaches are awesome!

 Just kidding!
 It is so interesting that we can finally introduce our children to our favorite sports.
-Let’s not fool ourselves, it is not an easy task to take a 3-4 months old child snowshoeing or skating but it works if you take frequent breaks and make sure that he doesn’t get frostbites.
+Let’s not fool ourselves, it is not an easy task to take a 3-4 months old child snowshoeing or skating but it works if you take frequent breaks and make sure that they don't get frostbites.
 It happens quickly at that age.
 We move a lot and our baby is on our back so we sweat and we keep warm.
-We soon forget that he doesn’t move at all and that the wind is blowing in his face.
+We soon forget that they don’t move at all and that the wind is blowing in their face.